TheGuardianWolf/tellmefacts/client/README.md

 ## How it works

-The Slack bot was built with the python [ChatterBot](https://github.com/gunthercox/ChatterBot)chatbot framework for processing chat messages.
+The Slack bot client was built with the python [ChatterBot](https://github.com/gunthercox/ChatterBot)chatbot framework for processing chat messages.
 Custom input, output, and logic adapters were built to interact with chat messages from the Slack RTM API, using [python-slackclient](https://github.com/slackapi/python-slackclient).

-The bot reads the input from the Slack RTM stream and processes any text that's associated with a bot mention.
-If this text is a recognised command, some change is made to the bot's state (connecting/disconnecting to a bot).
+The client reads the input from the Slack RTM stream and processes any text that's associated with a bot mention.
+If this text is a recognised command, some change is made to the client's state (connecting/disconnecting to a bot).
 If not, it is interpreted as a question to a connected bot, and a request for a response is made to the selected bot.
 The response is sent back to Slack via either RTM or Web API.